 Green tea bioactive agents may have a protective function against dementia (78).

 Green Tea extract and bioactive agents have a neuroprotective function from injury, Alzheimer’s and Parkinson’s disease, enhance memory, learning and induce relaxation.

 9) Green tea has Pain-relieving and Anti-Inflammatory properties

 The anti-inflammatory action of Green tea has been studied in animals (79).

 Green tea is an inhibitor of chronic inflammation by suppressing angiogenesis (80).

 Green tea also induced suppression of anti-inflammatory activity in the skin tumor mouse model (81).

 Green tea tablets have shown to be effective in controlling pain in patients suffering from osteoarthritis (84).

-The gist: Green tea extract has an anti-inflammatory function and pain-relieving function.
+Green tea extract has an anti-inflammatory function and pain-relieving function.

 10. Green Tea is Good For Teeth, Bones, and Muscles